RetiredWizard/PyDOS/README.md

 At the REPL prompt type "**import PyDOS*** to start PyDOS and then type **setup** to run the customization script.

+**Note** If the board you're using has an onboard SD card slot, Micropython may not mount the flash at the root mount point.
+In this case copy the PyDOS files to the "/Flash" folder during the initial PyDOS setup.
+If you plan to boot your device with an SD card inserted you should install PyDOS and run setup before inserting the SD card, then copy boot.py to the SD card.

+**Note** To set up the Seeed (XIAO) nRF52840 board running MicroPython, copy the PyDOS /mpython folder to the /flash folder on the device and then copy the /mpython/boot.py file to /Flash/boot.py and reboot the microcontroller.
+You should then be able to install PyDOS as usual although the current version of Thonny has difficulty with this board so you should only copy a single folder (i.e. lib, mpython, PyBasic and then all the root files) at a time.

 ## To Do
 *Possible updates depending on RAM impact*

+- investigate porting micropython flash mount to circuitpython
+- investigate date/time stamp issue on seeed nrf52840 files
 - support for connected color displays
 - support for touch screens
 - Rename should allow wildcards in filenames, i.e. "rename *.bas *.txt" or "rename code.py *.sav"